theodorosmalezidis/Investment_Firm_Analytics/README.md

 - **Git:**  My trusty version control tool that helped me keep track of changes.
 - **GitHub:**  Where I shared my SQL scripts and kept everything organized, making it easier to track progress.
 - **Draw.io:**  I used this tool to create clear visual documentation of how my data analysis reports are structured and organized.
+- **Python (via Anaconda):** I used Python with Anaconda to import SQL query results and produce visualizations, such as bar charts, for deeper analysis.

 # Overview